os-climate/osc-geo-h3grid-srv/docs/README-example.md

 ### Load Flood Data

-The data will be loaded as a point dataset, with attatched cell ids of various resolutions, up to the maximum specified in the configuration file.
+The data will be loaded as a point dataset, with attached cell ids of various resolutions, up to the maximum specified in the configuration file.
 This will create the `./tmp/flood_depth_10_year_spain.duckdb` file as output.